TheJanzap/gitlab-time-report/README.md

   script:
     # Move charts into documentation.
 Make sure to change the path
     - mv -f charts/*.svg my/image/path
     # Move dashboard into documentation.
-See Typst snippet below on how to insert it.
+See Typst snippet in the README on how to insert it.
     - mv -f dashboard.html my/attachment/path
     - typst compile main.typ
   artifacts: